dor6/react-singular-component/README.md

 please note this is only the start of the this project there is a lot to add. you can download and open the example rar wich contains an example project with the component.

+the first thing that needs to be done is to turn this component into a proper npm package (i never did it before so help whould be nice)